Anders Ehnmark

 Anders Jacob Ehnmark (2 June 1931 – 29 March 2019) was a Swedish author and journalist.

 Biography

 Ehnmark was born in Linköping, Östergötland County, Sweden.
-He earned a B.A. from Uppsala University in 1960, and an honorary doctorate from Göteborg University in 1993.
+He earned a B.A. from Uppsala University in 1960, and an honorary doctorate from University of Gothenburg in 1993.
 From 1956 to 1972, he was employed by the Swedish newspaper Expressen and was its independent columnist starting in 1995.
 In the early 1970s, Ehnmark was employed at the Swedish communist newspaper Norrskensflamman.
 He was also employed at the journal Folket i Bild/Kulturfront.
 Around 1980, he became a member of the Left Party – Communists.

 Ehnmark died on March 29, 2019.
 He was married to journalist Annika Hagström from 1976 until his death.